pingcap/docs-dm/en/quick-start-create-task.md

   port: 3306
 ```

 In MySQL2 data source, copy the above configurations to `conf/source2.yaml`.
-You need to change `password` and `port` to appropriate values.
+You need to change `name` to `mysql-replica-02` and change `password` and `port` to appropriate values.

 ### Create a source